-Now you can apply online for an IDNYC card
+IDNYC launches online application system - amNewYork

 Don’t want to wait in line to get a city ID card?
 Now you can apply for one without leaving home.

-The popular IDNYC program will be taking online applications through a website set to launch Wednesday morning.
+The popular IDNYC program will be taking online applications through a website that launched Wednesday morning.

 Michael Russo, the IT director for IDNYC, said some New Yorkers felt turned off about applying for a card — which is offered to any New York City resident at least 14 years old — because they had to wait at a processing center and have the proper paperwork prepared.